urbit/urbit.org-reloaded/content/marketplaces/urbitex.md

 URL = "https://urbitex.io"
 +++

-Urbitex is a full-featured marketplace for buying and selling planets, stars, and galaxies.
+Urbitex is an automated marketplace and network explorer for Urbit address space.
+Users can buy and sell planets, stars, and galaxies using a Web3 wallet, and search the network to find information about any Urbit ship.